 Once funds are credited to your new account, you’re ready to go.

 Select and Buy/Sell Johnson & Johnson Shares

 The simplest way to buy Johnson & Johnson shares is to head to that stock’s monitor on your trading dashboard.
-Enter the quantity of shares you want to buy, as an amount of shares, or a cash amount, and click or tap ‘Buy’.
-At that time, your purchase will be reflected in your online account by the cash amount reducing, but your account being credited a position in Johnson & Johnson stock.
+Enter the number of shares you want to buy, as a number of shares or a cash amount, and click or tap ‘Buy.’
+At that time, your purchase will be reflected in your online account by the cash amount reducing, but your account will be credited a position in Johnson & Johnson stock.